alpeshdgapps/photoid-india-legal/data-deletion.md

 - For API-based processing with our current provider, the provider states that input parameters, output values, output files, and logs are automatically removed after about one hour by default
 - We do not store your photos on servers we operate
 - We do not use your photos to train AI models
-- The provider processes the selected photo only to generate the requested result and return it to the app
+- The provider processes the photo you capture only to generate the requested result and return it to the app
 - We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service

 No action is required from you for the provider's automatic prediction cleanup.